-Pı roject Type Determination Checklist Form H-2 Project Information Projec ct Nam e: Perm it Appli cation n Number: Project Type Determination: Standard Project or PDP ect one): New Development Redevelopment l newly created or replaced impervious area is: ft2 () acres Is the project t in an y of the following categories, (a) through (f)?
-Yes No (a) New development projects that create 10,000 square feet or more of impervious surfaces (collectively over the entire project site).
+Pı roject Type Determination Checklist Form H-2 Project Information Project Name: Permit Application Number: Project Type Determination: Standard Project or PDP The project is (select one): New Development Redevelopment The total proposed newly created or replaced impervious area is: ft2 () acres Is the project in any of the following categories, (a) through (f)?
+Yes No (a) New development projects that create 10,000 square feet or more of imperious surfaces (collectively over the entire project site).
+This includes commercial, industrial, mixed - use, and public development projects on public or private land.
+Yes No (b) Redevelopment projects that create and/or replace 5,000 square feet or m ore of impervious surface (collectively over the entire project site on an existing site of 10,000 square feet or more of impervious surfaces).
 This includes commercial, industrial, mixed-use, and public development projects on public or private land.
-Yes No (b) Redevelopment projects that create and/or replace 5,000 square feet or more of impervious surface (collectively over the entire project site on an existing site of 10,000 square feet or more of impervious surfaces).
-This includes commercial, industrial, mixed-use, and public development projects on public or private land.
 Yes No (c) New and redevelopment projects that create and/or replace 5,000 square feet or more of impervious surface (collectively over the entire project site), and support one or more of the following uses: (i) Restaurants.
-This category is defined as a facility that sells prepared foods and drinks for consumption, including stationary lunch counters and refreshment stands selling prepared foods and drinks for immediate consumption SIC code 5812). (ii) Parking lots.
-This category is defined as a land area or facility for the (ii) Parking lots.
-This category is defined as a land area or facility for the temporary parking or storage of motor vehicles used personally, for business, or for commerce. (iii) Streets, roads, highways, freeways, and driveways.
-This category is defined as any paved impervious surface used for the transportation of automobiles, trucks, motorcycles, and other vehicles.
+This category is defined as a fa cility that sells prepared foods and drinks for consumption, including stationary lunch counters and refreshment stands selling prepared foods and drinks for immediate consumption SIC code 5812). (ii) Parking lots.
+This category is defined as a land area or fadility for the temporary parking or storage of motor vehicles used personally, for business, or for commerce. (iii) Streets, roads, highways, freeways, and driveways.
+This category is defined as any paved impervious surface used for the transportation of automob iles, trucks, motorcycles, and other vehicles.